 Computer Vision in the Call Center – The New CX Frontier

-Computer vision can be utilized to perform as a Virtual Assistant for customer service agents, delivering effective decision support during the agent-customer interaction.
+Computer vision can be utilized to perform as a Virtual Assistant for customer service agents in a contact center, delivering effective decision support during the agent-customer interaction.
 Considered a hybrid model, the agent’s performance is enhanced by the computer’s ability to quickly identify devices and technical issues, as well as to provide faster resolutions.
 This has been proven to reduce agent training time and streamline the entire support process.

-Computer vision also enables gradual automation towards full self service with device recognition and augmentation.
-Via a smartphone, the customer indicates the faulty device, and the virtual assistant can recognize devices, detect motions, and interact in real time with the customer.
-The virtual assistant uses augmented reality to guide the customer to resolution via a step-by-step process and is also able to correct the customer in case of errors, ensuring that the resolution is successful.
+Computer vision also enables gradual automation towards full customer self service with device recognition and augmentation.
+Using their smartphone, the customer indicates the faulty device, and the virtual assistant can recognize devices, detect motions, and interact in real time with the customer.
+The virtual assistant uses augmented reality to guide the customer to resolution via a step-by-step process.
+It’s even able to correct the customer in case of errors, ensuring that the resolution is fully successful.

 Powered by advances in Deep Learning

-Computer vision is becoming increasingly effective in remote customer care and has been supported by unprecedented advances in AI over the past few years.
 The most advanced form of AI – Deep Learning – enables independent learning of massive data sets.
-Unlike classic methods in which a human expert needs to define features (rules and attributes), deep learning can learn directly from data without human intervention, whether supervised or unsupervised.
+Unlike classic methods in which a human expert needs to define features (rules and attributes), deep learning can learn directly from data without human intervention.
 In some fields, deep learning achieves far greater results than classic machine learning methods.
-These technologies have driven significant improvements in computer vision accuracy and performance and have enabled the virtual technicians of the future.
+These technologies have driven significant improvements in computer vision accuracy and performance and have enabled an amazing future for virtual technicians.

-For an enterprise to successfully implement a computer vision solution within its contact center, specific Deep Learning challenges must be overcome, and an effective strategy must be designed that takes into account the business case, available data, resources and desired output.
+For an enterprise to successfully implement a computer vision solution within its contact center, specific Deep Learning challenges must be overcome.
+An effective strategy must be designed that takes into account the business case, available data, resources and desired output.

-Click here to download Smart Vision – The White Paper and discover the challenges involved with the AI transformation, and the specific steps that businesses must take to successfully execute a deeper implementation of AI – computer vision – within their customer care operations.
+Download this white paper on Smart Vision and discover the challenges involved with the AI transformation.
+Learn the specific steps that businesses must take to successfully execute a deeper implementation of computer vision AI within their call centers and customer care operations.